samsulai/Donation_App/README.md

 # Donation App

-a Node.js Application for donations
+A Node.js Application for accepting Donations..

 You can clone the repos to have to try it out.